docker-library/cassandra/HOST_COMMAND.md

 `HOSTNAME_COMMAND=hostname -i`
 ### interface
-to get the IP of a spesific interface `eth2` in this case:
+to get the IP of a specific interface `eth2` in this case:

 `HOSTNAME_COMMAND=ip r | awk '{ ip[$3] = $NF } END { print ( "eth2" in ip ? ip["eth2"] : ip["eth0"] ) }'`